 An RPC endpoint is the network location where a program sends its RPC requests to access the server’s data.
-Thus, after connecting your dApp to an RPC endpoint, you can easily perform operations that make use of blockchain data in real-time.
+For example, after connecting your dApp to an Ethereum RPC endpoint, you can easily perform operations that make use of blockchain data in real-time.

 A node with the proper software installed will have the ability to respond to RPC requests.
 An RPC endpoint running on a node refers to the service through which your dApp will retrieve blockchain information for its users.
 Accordingly, all RPC endpoints run on RPC nodes, and all RPC nodes are nodes with RPC endpoints.
 Thus, we will use the terms RPC node and RPC endpoint interchangeably.

 What are the different types of RPC endpoints?

 Node RPC endpoints are categorized into two main infrastructure offerings: public and private.
 Alternative RPC endpoints support these two by helping applications maintain fault-tolerant backups for their RPC endpoints.

 Public RPC Endpoints are shared, rate-limited resources which run on RPC nodes available for any person to make requests to.
 Blockchains offer public RPC endpoints because they allow anybody to send and receive data from the blockchain (e.g. make a transaction).

 Public endpoints are free and ready to use at any time, and because they are not meant to support production-grade applications, they are often rate-limited.
 Further, public RPC endpoints have no customer support, lack active developer infrastructure, and do not scale to the demands of running dApps.

 2. Private RPC Endpoint

 Private RPC endpoints are those that operate in order to service your dApp’s needs alone, avoiding request congestion created by other programs and benefiting from a fast and consistent RPC service.